zachsnow/redunce/internal/gitignore/README.redunce.md

 We needed to support checking multiple ignore filenames (`.redunceignore` and `.gitignore`) at each directory level with `.redunceignore` taking precedence.
 The upstream library only supports a single filename per repository.

 If these changes prove valuable, we may contribute them back upstream.
+It seems like a lot of developer tools try to respect `.gitignore` and add their own ignore file on top.